ludwig300/space_to_telegram/README.md

 - [Create new bot in Telegram](https://t.me/BotFather).
 Use `/newbot`

-  `TOKEN` — Type of token.
+  `TG_TOKEN` — Type of token.
 Look like this `5302287822:AAXiCHSBn0xrUOyqee-TeiJ3SQoBd7RkeL8`

 - Add bot to channel with admin roots.